zcaudate-me/cronj/README.md

 # cronj

-A simple to use, `cron`-inspiried task scheduler
+A simple to use, cron-inspiried task scheduler

 ## Installation: